 |Flip Wilson by Bill Utterback|

-Bill Utterback (1931-2010) was, beginning in the early nineteen sixties, Playboy magazine's resident caricaturist, and was also considered by many to be the most popular caricaturist living in Chicago.
+Bill Utterback (1931-2010) worked in the design department at Playboy, and beginning in the mid- sixties, became their unofficial resident in-house caricaturist.
+He was also considered by many to be the most popular caricaturist living in Chicago.
 In fact, he was often cited as "The Hirschfeld of the Windy City".

 |Henry Mancini for Playboy|